xerifandtomas/miyax-gantt-js/README.md

     update() {
       const start = new Date(this.start)
       const end = new Date(this.end)
+      gantt
-      gantt.period(start, end)
+        .period(start, end)
         .render()
     },
     toggleHeaders() {
-      this.toggleHeaders = !this.toggleHeaders
+      this.toggleHeader = !this.toggleHeader
-      gantt.showHeaders(this.toggleHeaders)
+      gantt
+        .showHeaders(this.toggleHeader)
         .render()
     },
     selectedTask(task) {